DocStem/WagonsRoll-Lite-Rosariosis/README.md

  The process flow DOES NOT require any cellphone application to be installed.
 It is all done through Texting at the Parent end.
  The flow is as follows:
  1. Parent Text they are in parking lot.
+ (NOTE: Wagons Roll Lite does not include the AI feature that identifies vehicle automatically.)
  2. Application prioritizes parent by putting them in the order of text received.
- 	a.
-Rosario is used like a normal merchant vault and lookups the children to be picked up by use of the phone number.
+ 	1. Rosario is used like a normal merchant vault and lookups the children to be picked up by use of the phone number.
- 	b.
-WR then populates which children go with what line.
+ 	2. WR then populates which children go with what line.
  3. Application texts parent when a pickup spot is 'Open' and informs them of the spot number.
  4. Teachers (just like warehose workers) can see the building queue to tell which children should get ready and move to pickup location.
  5. When pickup is complete, location closes the flow and Opens the Pickup Spot back up